MIC-DKFZ/semantic_segmentation/README.md

 <details><summary>Click to expand/collapse</summary>
 <p>

-The cityscapes dataset provides 20k additional coarse labeled images Since  cityscapes_coarse contains no validation data the fine annotated validation set is used for this purpose.
+The cityscapes dataset provides 20k additional coarse labeled images.
+Since  cityscapes_coarse contains no validation data the fine annotated validation set is used for this purpose.
 This is an extension to cityscapes rather than a separate dataset, so [cityscapes](#cityscapes) should be set up first.
 Afterwards download the cityscapes_coarse dataset from [here](https://www.cityscapes-dataset.com/downloads/).